jpjarnoux/PanGraph-DB/README.md

 ## About the project

-PanGraph-DB is a pipeline capable of operating on a unified graph dataset consisting of multiple pangenome graphs, as computed by the [PPanGGOLiN framework] (https://github.com/labgem/PPanGGOLiN), and that further leverages the [Neo4j graph database] (https://neo4j.com/) to perform complex analyses.
-These are expressed at graph queries in Neo4j's [Cypher query language] (https://neo4j.com/developer/cypher/).
+PanGraph-DB is a pipeline capable of operating on a unified graph dataset consisting of multiple pangenome graphs, as computed by the [PPanGGOLiN framework](https://github.com/labgem/PPanGGOLiN), and that further leverages the [Neo4j graph database](https://neo4j.com/) to perform complex analyses.
+These are expressed at graph queries in Neo4j's [Cypher query language](https://neo4j.com/developer/cypher/).

 This repository includes a Jupyter notebook describing performance and scalability experiments performed on datasets of up to 10 pangenomes, with sizes ranging from 200 - 1800 MB, on a workload comprised of 10 queries.